 You may identify a charitable organization as the beneficiary of an existing, or new, life insurance policy.

 You may choose to include the George Brown College Foundation as the beneficiary of your retirement plans.

 Or you may choose to leave your primary or secondary residence, property, land or buildings to the George Brown College Foundation.

-Remember: Talk with your family and friends about your Will.
-It is highly recommended that every donor speak to one or more professional advisors before making a Legacy Gift.
-Contact us a the Foundation to let us know of your gift so that we can demonstrate our appreciation in your lifetime.
+Talk with your family and friends about your will.
+It is highly recommended that every donor speaks to one or more professional advisors before making a Legacy Gift.
+Contact us at the Foundation to let us know of your gift so that we can demonstrate our appreciation in your lifetime.